Coréon Dú: Early life and education

-Coréon Dú has established himself as somewhat of an independent thinker focused on arts, empowering young Angolans with creative talent, as well as creating visibility opportunities for LGBTQ professionals locally and regionally.
-The "black sheep" of the dos Santos family is often considered politically incorrect by the status quo.
-His lack of desire to associate himself with politics led to his name change, and he remains politically neutral.
-Speculators presume what his political affiliation may be, but Coréon refuses to publicly endorse anything political as seen in his social media, public statements, and most public appearances.

 Career

 Inspired by his trip to the Huíla province of Angola in 2000 during his summer holidays, Coréon started designing clothing using the local Samakaka print and other African inspired textiles.
-These designs mainly worn by friends and family, started generating buzz in Luanda and led to the start of his first business venture Z|E Designs with his cousin Emilia Abrantes in 2001.
+These designs, mainly worn by friends and family, started generating buzz in Luanda and led to the start of his first business venture Z|E Designs with his cousin Emilia Abrantes in 2001.
 Z|E Designs presented collections in the inaugural Angola Fashion Week in 2001, as well as other local events such as the Moda Luanda Fashion Awards.
 Another notable participation, as a costume designer, includes the stage play, Jato de Sangue, which featured Brazilian actor Sergio Menezes and Angolan teen TV series Sede de Viver.
-Z|E mainly focused on event production after 2004, having their last fashion presentation in 2007 at the Trienal de Luanda.

 On returning to Angola in 2006, Coréon Dú started Semba Comunicação as a boutique branding and communications agency.
 Over time Semba has evolved into one of Angola's premier content production companies in the Angolan market through projects such as Bounce and Windeck.
-Windeck premiered with great success in Angola in August 2013 and then went on to conquer record ratings in Portugal's RTP 1 channel afternoon primetime slot.
-Windeck is just one of the projects that Coréon Dú has been involved in, but is potentially the most innovative and provocative of them all.
+Windeck premiered in Angola in August 2013 and then went on to record ratings in Portugal's RTP 1 channel afternoon primetime slot.
 Having been nominated for the best Telenovela at the 2013 International Emmy Awards, it is expanding into the international market with translations into English and French.

-Another recent production includes the documentary I Love Kuduro named after his ever-popular festival.
-This documentary follows the most idolised stars of this urban phenomenon, including appearances from trans performer and advocate Titica, Nagrelha, Eduardo Paim e Cabo Snoop.
+Another production is the documentary I Love Kuduro, named after a festival he hosts.
+This documentary follows stars of this urban phenomenon, including appearances from trans performer and advocate Titica, Nagrelha, Eduardo Paim e Cabo Snoop.